July 26, 2011

 look up towards the East-Southeast.
 Given a good low horizon in that direction

-you will see, if clear, a very thin crescent Moon to the
+you will see, if clear, a very thin crescent Moon to the right of the planet Mars,

 shining at magnitude +1.4 but low above the horizon.